-The completion of the university’s construction had to be in 1940, but everything necessary has been prepared by the beginning of the ﬁrst academic year.
-The central theoretical departments — anatomy, biology, general chemistry and physics — are located in buildings next to the main building.
+The completion of the university’s construction had to be in 1940, but by the beginning of the ﬁrst academic year everything necessary has been prepared.
+The main theoretical departments — anatomy, biology, general chemistry and physics — are located in buildings next to the main building.
 The auditorium with 300 seats and anatomical museum were also there.
-The ﬁrst heads were candidates of medical sciences L.A.
+The ﬁrst heads of the departments were candidates of medical sciences L.A.
 Shangina, A.D.
 Bernshteyn, M.F.
 Mihaylov, V.I.
 Popov.
 Lecturers of the medical college and experienced medical practitioners were involved as assistants.

 The war period

-From the ﬁrst days of the war, professors and lecturers of the university took an active part in the organisation of military medical and preventive treatment institutions.
+From the ﬁrst days of the war professors and lecturers of the university took active part in organization of military medical and preventive treatment institutions.
 Professors M.G.
 Ruditsky, H.N.
 Levitan, I.A.
 Chernogorov, N.S.
 Smirnov, associate professor Ya.M.
 Bune and others engaged in advisory activity in evacuation hospitals, trained doctors of hospitals of military surgery and therapy.
 Professor A.V.
 Rudchenko and head of the department of military medical training G.V.
-Tupikov conducted a big job with physicians and paramedical staff in preparing them to work in military laboratories.
+Tupikov conducted big job with physicians and paramedical staff of the city in preparing them to work in military laboratories.

-On the 8th of October, 1941, in the heat of the ﬁghts at the approaches to Kursk, more than 300 employees and students, part of the equipment, workbooks and other things were evacuated to Alma-Ata.
-During this evacuation from December 1941 to January 1944, students, lecturers and professors formed a part of the Kazakh Medical Institute.
+On the 8th of October, 1941 in the heat of the ﬁghts at the approaches to Kursk more than 300 employees and students, part of equipment, workbooks and other things were evacuated to Alma-Ata.
+During this evacuation from December 1941 to January 1944 students, lecturers and professors formed a part of Kazakh Medical Institute.

 After the war